Wensber/TextTheSpire/README.md

 Monster:
 This window is used to display enemy information while in combat.
-It first displays the total number of enemies and total incoming damage.
+The first 2 lines displays the total number of enemies and total incoming damage.
-Then it displays each enemy with its information.
+After that it displays each enemy with its information.
 The first line for each monster includes the monster's index and name.

 Hand: